Your Voice, Our Fight: We Tell Your Story Because It Matters

 Georgia operates under a modified comparative fault rule.
 This means that you can still recover damages if you are less than 50% responsible for the accident, but your recovery will be reduced by your percentage of fault.
 If you are 50% or more at fault, you will not be able to recover damages.

-In Alabama, similar to Georgia, any car accident involving injury, death, or property damage exceeding $500 requires immediate reporting to the police.
+In Alabama, similar to Georgia, any automobile accident involving injury, death or property damage exceeding $500 requires immediate reporting to the police.
 All drivers involved must also file an SR-31 form with the Alabama Department of Public Safety within 30 days of the accident.

-In both states, it is crucial to gather as much evidence as possible at the accident scene and to consider obtaining legal representation, especially if there are disputes about fault or if significant injuries and damages are involved.
-An attorney can help navigate the complexities of the legal system and work to secure the best possible outcome in your case.
+In both states, it is crucial to gather as much evidence as possible at the accident scene.
+It is also important to consider legal representation.
+This is especially true if there are disputes about fault or if significant injuries and damages are involved.
+An injury attorney can help you understand the complexities of the legal system.
+At Glenda Mitchell Law Firm, we will work to secure the best possible outcome in your case.

 Determining Liability After A Head-On Collision: Who Crossed The Line?